tmtk75/jumly/README.md

 # License
-JUMLY v0.1.2b is under [MIT License](http://opensource.org/licenses/MIT).
+JUMLY v0.1.3a is under [MIT License](http://opensource.org/licenses/MIT).

-JUMLY v0.1.2b, 2010-2013 copyright(c), all rights reserved Tomotaka Sakuma.
+JUMLY v0.1.3a, 2010-2013 copyright(c), all rights reserved Tomotaka Sakuma.

 # History
+- 0.1.3a, Mar 29, 2013
+  - Robustness diagram prototyping
+  - Fixed pollution of jQuery namespace with some funcitons
 - Use GRUNT for bulid, Mar 10, 2013
 - 0.1.2b, Jan 9, 2013
   - @fragment directive